 Types of Music Director or Composer Jobs

-In the United States, there were 74,800 jobs for Music Director or Composer in 2016.
+There were about 74,800 jobs for Music Director or Composer in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Director or Composer by 2026.
 The BLS estimates 7,700 yearly job openings in this field.

 The states with the most job growth for Music Director or Composer are Colorado, Utah, and North Carolina.
 Watch out if you plan on working in Vermont, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.

 Do Music Directors and Composers Make A Lot Of Money?